andykeh710/Flush_docs/docs/Tokenomics/inflation-control.md

 - **Dynamic Reward Adjustments**: The reward system includes a dynamic multiplier that can adjust the rate of $DUMP token issuance based on platform activity, market conditions, and token supply.
 This helps balance token distribution and control inflation.

 - **Staking and Lock-Up Periods**: Encouraging users to stake their $DUMP tokens or lock them up for extended periods effectively reduces the circulating supply.
-Users are incentivized with staking rewards and access to premium features.
+Users are incentivized with staking rewards, eligibility for a share of daily platform fees, and access to premium features.

 - **Governance Oversight**: The community, through the DAO, can vote on proposals related to inflation control measures, such as adjusting reward rates or implementing additional token burns.